Name and address

 Montreal, Quebec

 Integrated with a group of electricians in the fabrication of control panels, and wiring of state of the art wire handling machinery.
 Was involved in PLC programming, motor drives programming and setup, wiring of control panels, AC, DC and servomotors, encoders and tachogenerators.
 Installed electrical/electronic components on the frames of the machines and performed quality control, start-up and troubleshooting at a customer site.
-Took an active part in redoing the workshop main wiring (600 W)
+Took an active part in rewiring the workshop (600 W)

 1995 - 1996